 Environmental management programmes are intended to be documents which indicate how the mitigation and management measures proposed for a project can be implemented in practice.
-As such they should be practical, reasonable and feasible.
-They must also meet the requirements of the legislation (Error!
-Reference source not found.), in articular regulation 19 (4) of the 2014 EIA regulations (GN R982).
+As such they must be practical, reasonable and feasible.
+They must also meet the requirements of the legislation, in particular regulation 19 (4) of the 2014 EIA regulations (GN R982).